apache/trafficcontrol/docs/source/api/user_current_jobs.rst

 -----------------
 :dsId: The integral, unique identifier of the Delivery Service on which the revalidation job shall operate

-	.. note:: As well as satisfying tenancy and role authentication\ [1]_, the user must have been assigned the Delivery Service identified by this integral, unique identifier.

 :regex: This should be a `PCRE <http://www.pcre.org/>`_-compatible regular expression for the path to match for forcing the revalidation

 	.. warning:: This is concatenated directly to the origin URL of the Delivery Service identified by ``dsId`` to make the full regular expression.
 Thus it is not necessary to restate the URL but it should be noted that if the origin URL does not end with a backslash (``/``) then this should begin with an escaped backslash to ensure proper behavior (otherwise it will match against FQDNs, which leads to undefined behavior in Traffic Control).